-Joseph Center's operations are overseen by a dedicated Senior Management
+Joseph Center's work is overseen by a dedicated Executive Management

-Executive Director Va Lecia Adams Kellum has extensive experience in counseling as well as non-profit program design and management.
-Before joining St. Joseph Center, Va Lecia spent six years as Director of Transitional Living for United Friends of the Children.
+President & CEO Va Lecia Adams Kellum joined St. Joseph Center in 2008 and has extensive experience in counseling as well as non-profit program design and management.
+Before coming to St. Joseph Center, Va Lecia spent six years as Director of Transitional Living for United Friends of the Children.
 While there she helped create and oversee Pathways, an 18-month transitional housing program that assists former foster youth with housing, college readiness, career development, financial assistance, mentoring, and individual counseling.
 While working on her Ph.D., Va Lecia served as Executive Director of The Stanford Medical Youth Science Program (SMYSP), housed in the Stanford University School of Medicine.
 SMYSP reaches out to low-income youth who are interested in becoming physicians.
 Va Lecia has also held the position of Vice President of Counseling Services for College Bound, a Cerritos-based non-profit organization that provides college counseling and guidance to minority youth.

 Born and raised in Southern California, Va Lecia graduated with a B.A. from the University of Southern California and earned an M.A. from Ball State University before completing her Ph.D. at Stanford University.
 Throughout her doctoral program, she researched the factors that create stress (such as poverty, academic under-achievement, and family problems) in ethnic minority youth.
 This work resulted in a chapter (co-authored with Dr. Teresa LaFromboise) entitled, “Relational Group Therapy with African American Female Adolescents and Their Mothers,” published in the book The Intersection of Race, Class, and Gender: Implications for Multicultural Counseling (D. Pope Davis & H. L. K. Coleman, Eds.).

-He manages St. Joseph Center’s private fundraising efforts and oversees in-kind donations and volunteer services.
+Vice President, Development & Communications Paul Rubenstein has worked in nonprofit fundraising for more than 15 years.
+He manages St. Joseph Center’s private fundraising efforts and public grants acquisition, coordinates marketing and public relations, and oversees in-kind donations and volunteer services.
 Before joining St. Joseph Center's development staff in 2004 he worked with City Garage Theatre in Santa Monica, an acclaimed alternative ensemble that the LA Weekly called the “Best Theatre Company in Los Angeles.”
 At City Garage he obtained the company’s first public arts funding from Los Angeles County and implemented fundamental development strategies, including audience surveys and an annual campaign, for an organization that had little existing fundraising infrastructure.